botpress/botpress/docs/getting_started/trivia_storage.md

 },
 ```

-Notice how we make use of the global storage (`event.bp.db.kvs`) to store the leadrboard, which is simply an ordered array of the best scores.
+Notice how we make use of the global storage (`event.bp.kvs`) to store the leadrboard, which is simply an ordered array of the best scores.

 ## Wrapping up